rjperes/odata/README.md

 # odata
-Samples for the OData series of posts
+Samples for the OData series of posts: https://weblogs.asp.net/ricardoperes/asp-net-core-odata-part-1